mucsci-students/2022fa-475-Dreadcore/README.md

 - CONTROLS ARE INSIDE OF THE OPTIONS MENU YOU CAN ENTER THE OPTIONS SCREEN DURING THE MAIN MENU, AND PAUSING (ESCAPE KEY) THE GAME AND CLICKING OPTIONS.
 - THE GAME IS BEST PLAYED @ 1920X1080 RESOLUTION
 - If you get stuck please check out our discord channel #group4-discussion, there are some helpful videos that may cover two spots players may likely get stuck.
 However we will answer any questions you guys have if theres anything else!
-There is also a weird text bug with the interact button, there will be a button within the game press E to interact with it.
 - If stuck after using spider mode keep pressing F to return to the players body.
-- Weird bug happens with the message for interacting with the portal button in the game, sometimes it pops up sometimes it doesn't.
+- Weird bug can happen when interacting with the portal button in the game, sometimes a message to press E pops up sometimes it doesn't.
 Press E on the button to activate it.

 # Tips
 - There are no death pits in this game.
 Don't be afraid to jump down and explore to your heart's content.